xcat2/confluent-docs/docs/miscellaneous/routeddeployment.md

 ```
 # nodemedia rackmount attach https://172.30.193.20/confluent-public/os/rocky-9.4-x86_64-default/boot.img
 ```
+!!! note
-Note that attach is frequently needed, as boot.img is often larger than the space allowed by the xClarity Controller for upload.
+    Attach is frequently needed, as boot.img is often larger than the space allowed by the xClarity Controller for upload.
 However, the boot.img should contain no particularly confidential information.

-# URL driven remote boot using iPXE
+## URL driven remote boot using iPXE

 This approach has the local DHCP server handle chainloading iPXE and sending a URL parameter only to iPXE.